-He conquered dog-haters with his big fetching grin.
+He won dog-haters with his big fetching grin.

 He lived in my shadow, in shade house or beach house

-Were I on some bush trip he would stand with my spouse.
+Were I on a bush trip he would stand with my spouse.

-She felt quite deserted – if to the mountains I fled
+She felt quite deserted – if to mountains I fled

 It was then that he slept on the spare double bed!